RESOStandards/transport/proposals/data-provenance.md

 {
   "@odata.context": "https://example.api.com/Property('DEF456')?$expand=Provenance&$select=ListingKey,ModificationTimestamp,Provenance/OwnerUrn,Provenance/SystemKeyValue,Provenance/SystemModificationTimestamp",
   "ListingKey": "DEF456",
+  "ModificationTimestamp": "2024-09-05T02:31:21Z",
   "Provenance": [
     {
-      "OwnerUrn": "urn:reso:uoi:2.0:50022:T00000012",
+      "SequenceNumber": 0,
+      "ProviderUsi": "T00000012",
+      "ProviderUoi": "50022",
+      "TenantUoi": "T00000012",
       "SystemKeyValue": "ABC123",
-      "SystemModificationTimestamp": "2024-09-05T02:27:51Z"
+      "SystemModificationTimestamp": "2024-09-05T02:27:51Z",
+      "EditedYN": true,
+      "ModificationTimestamp": "2024-09-05T02:28:51Z"
     },
     {
-      "OwnerUrn": "urn:reso:uoi:2.0:50000:T00000012",
+      "SequenceNumber": 1,
+      "ProviderUsi": "T00000012",
+      "ProviderUoi": "50000",
+      "TenantUoi": "T00000012",
       "SystemKeyValue": "DEF456",
-      "SystemModificationTimestamp": "2024-09-05T02:31:21Z"
+      "SystemModificationTimestamp": "2024-09-05T02:31:21Z",
-    }
-  ],
+      "EditedYN": false,
       "ModificationTimestamp": "2024-09-05T02:31:21Z"
     }
+  ]
+}
 ```

-**Notes**
-* Provenance entries are ordered from earliest to latest.
-* The first provenance entry corresponds to the "originating system."
+The first provenance record is the originating system.
+The latest one is the source system.
-* The last entry corresponds to the "source system."
-* In some cases, records are inputted in one system and served from another, both from the same provider.
-The OwnerUrn would have the same ProviderUoi in these cases, with different ProviderUsi values.

 <br />

 # Section 3: Certification
 RESO will validate the following during certification:
-* If Provenance is defined in a given system, there MUST be a complex type defined with OwnerUrn, SystemKeyValue, and SystemModificationTimestamp.
+* If Provenance is defined in a given system, there MUST be an OData EntityType defined with ProviderUoi, ProviderUsi, TenantUoi, SystemKeyValue, and SystemModificationTimestamp.
-* OwnerUrn MUST follow the definition outlined in Section 2.2.
-  * ProviderUoi, ProviderUsi, and TenantUoi will be verified against authoritative RESO UOI and USI services if standard identifiers are used.
+* ProviderUoi, ProviderUsi, and TenantUoi will be verified against authoritative RESO UOI and USI values.
-  * If local identifiers are used for ProviderUsi or TenantUoi, these records must also exist in the System and OUID resources with the appropriate `:local:` components in the OwnerUrn.
+* If local identifiers are used for ProviderUoi, ProviderUsi, or TenantUoi, the provider MUST host Organization and System resources with local definitions of these items.
-  * If local identifiers are used, then the System and OUID resource schema will be validated against what's defined in the Data Dictionary for all standard data elements.
-Providers MAY add local fields to these resources.
 * SystemKeyValue MUST be present and equal to the current key value for that owner.
 * SystemModificationTimestamp MUST be a valid ISO 8601 timestamp and always be less than or equal to the ModificationTimestamp of the record.
 * If more than one Provenance entry exists, the SystemModificationTimestamp of each subsequent record must be greater than the previous one.
+* SequenceNumber MUST be present and be incremented each time an entry is added.
+Prior entries should never be removed or changed.

 <br />